Lurkars/gloomhavensecretariat/README.md

 As open source software this is meant for the community to actively [contribute](#contributing) with ideas, suggestions and of course feedback.
 As I am not capable of good design/UX also feel free to contribute better assets.

-If you need help using the app take a look at the [wiki](https://github.com/Lurkars/gloomhavensecretary/wiki).
+If you need help using the app take a look at the [help page](https://help.gloomhaven-secretary.de).
 It is not complete but should help with all general steps to use GHS properly.

 > SPOILER WARNING:
 > The `label-spoiler.json` files inside the `data`-folders and therefore the final edition data files in releases inside `./assets/data`-folder contain spoilers by including the corresponding label.